 For example, the USA and Somalian governments both have printing presses and the ability to tax and enforce laws.
 But the US government spends trillions of dollars a year while the Somalian government can only spend millions.
 The primary difference here is that the US government has a private sector that produces trillions of dollars per year in domestic income and resources.
 And so the government benefits from this by being able to leverage those resources and income into public spending.
 If the Somali government tried to spend as much as the US government they’d have to print trillions of dollars (as opposed to being able to tax AND print).
 This would result in hyperinflation because they don’t have the resources and domestic income to support that level of spending.
 In fact, the US government doesn’t even need to print money to spend trillions of dollars every year because they can simply redistribute existing money while the Somalian government doesn’t even have the option to print trillions without collapsing their currency.
 Said differently, it’s incoherent to say that taxes don’t fund spending because taxes reflect domestic resource production and domestic income and are directly linked to how much the government can ultimately leverage its balance sheet without causing a currency collapse.

 But let’s be a little more specific here to clarify the matter.
 For instance, let’s pretend that XYZ Corp, a US based corporation, invents a world changing technology.
 As a result of this technology the firms gets revalued at billions of dollars and they subsequently pay out millions of dollars of income every year.
 This is endogenous value creation and income that can now be taxed.
 It’s value and income that wouldn’t otherwise exist.
 If a similar firm in Somalia invents a competing technology that fails because it is an inferior technology then the Somalian government has that much less domestic income and resources to leverage into public spending.
-Both governments can theoretically print trillions to fund spending.
+Both governments have a printing press and can theoretically print trillions to fund spending.
 But the USA has a much more sustainable operating position because they can redistribute existing money by taxing the existing value of XYZ Corp and its income.
 If Somalia wants to spend the equivalent amount they have to print new money that isn’t supported by underlying resources.
 The USA isn’t better off because it has a better government or a better printing press.
 It is better off because it has better and more valuable private entities/resources that allow the government to leverage income and resources into more public spending.

 Mr. Roche is the Founder and Chief Investment Officer of Discipline Funds.Discipline Funds is a low fee financial advisory firm with a focus on helping people be more disciplined with their finances.